wdkk/iSuperColliderKit/README.md

 2. Select 'iSCKit' scheme
-XCode launching, please select target *'iSCKit' scheme*.
+XCode launching, please select target *'iSCKit' scheme* and select *'iOS Device'* (not Simulators).
+(iSCKit can use on iOS devices only, cannot use on iOS Simulators).

 3. Run
 It generate *'libsndfile'*, *'libscsynth'* and *'libiSCKit'* on [lib] direcotry.